dpaschgit/lbaasv1/TESTING_PLAN.md

     *   Auditor lists all VIPs.
     *   Retrieve specific VIP details by ID for different roles.
 4.  **VIP Modification**:
-    *   `user1` modifies their own VIP (e.g., adds a pool member) after providing a valid mock ServiceNow incident ID.
+    *   `user1` modifies their own VIP (e.g., adds a pool member) after providing a valid mock ServiceNow incident ID (e.g., one in "Approved for Change" state).
     *   Verify CMDB update and translator call for update.
 5.  **VIP Deletion**:
-    *   `user1` deletes their own VIP after providing a valid mock ServiceNow incident ID.
+    *   `user1` deletes their own VIP after providing a valid mock ServiceNow incident ID (e.g., one in "Approved for Change" state).
     *   Verify CMDB update/flagging and translator call for deletion.
+    *   Verify IP address is released back to the IPAM pool in mock TCPwave.
 6.  **Entitlement Checks**:
     *   `user1` attempts to modify/delete a VIP owned by `user2` (should be forbidden).
     *   `user1` attempts to create a VIP using servers not owned by them (should be forbidden - requires full implementation of server ownership check in API).
     *   Auditor attempts to create/modify/delete a VIP (should be forbidden).
-    *   Attempt VIP modification/deletion without a valid ServiceNow incident ID (should fail).
+    *   Attempt VIP modification/deletion without a ServiceNow incident ID (should fail).
-    *   Attempt VIP modification/deletion with an invalid ServiceNow incident ID (should fail).
+    *   Attempt VIP modification/deletion with an invalid ServiceNow incident ID (e.g., one not in "Approved for Change" state or non-existent - should fail).
 7.  **Translator Output Verification**: For selected VIP creation/modification scenarios, manually inspect the generated configuration from each translator to ensure it reflects the input parameters and adheres to vendor-specific formats and requirements (including L4/L7, persistence, monitoring).
+8.  **IPAM Edge Cases (Mock TCPwave)**:
+    *   Attempt to request an IP when the pool is exhausted (should fail gracefully).
+    *   Attempt to release an IP that was not allocated or already released.

 ## 4. Test Environment Setup